mutiawhy/Final-Project/README.md

 ## Result

-All models perform well and XGB Regressor with hyperparameter gives a minimum MA and RMSE amongst all models but i decided to choose Random Forest Regressor with hyperparameter.
+All models perform well and XGB Regressor with hyperparameter gives a minimum MA and RMSE amongst all models but { decided to choose Random Forest Regressor with hyperparameter.

 Name of car and distance are considered as the most significant variable for ride sharing price prediction in final model.

-This is how the model can be used in app
+This is how this machine learning model can be used in apps.
 ![image](https://user-images.githubusercontent.com/60774724/83336314-a4d2ba80-a2dc-11ea-8a9c-6879dd813030.png)